LLnCSoftware/mserve/README.md

 a "servant process" (an running instance of your api), or a "servant host" (the machine an instance of your api is running on).

 **Plugin** A program that provides some optional functionality to a "main" program without modifying the main program's source code.
-Of course the "main" program must provide code to load the plugins, but which plugins get loaded is determined at launch time, in our case via an environment variable.
+The "main" program may provide code to load the plugins, but which plugins get loaded is determined at launch time, in our case by an environment variable.
 The environment variable Q_PLUGINS lists the plugins for the servant processes, while the variable MSERVE_PLUGINS lists the plugins for mserve_np.q itself.

 **Dispatch Algorithm** A means of selecting a servant to run a particular query.
 In mserve_np.q, a dispatch algorithm